Last updated on November 5th, 2023 at 09:47 am

 As soon as you enter the museum, one of the first things you notice on the left side near the staircase is Banksy’s famous angel sculpture.
 From the 28th of March until the 1st of September, the Banky’s Devolved Parliament is displayed at Bristol Museum.

-Price: Admission is free, but it is recommended to give a £5 donation to help the museum run.
+Price: Admission is free, but a £5 donation to help the museum run is recommended.

 Hours: Open from Tuesday to Sunday from 10 am to 5 pm.